emacsway/ascetic/README.rst

 All solutions support composite primary/foreign keys.

 What Autumn does not?
-Autumn does not make any data type conversions (use connection features like `this <http://initd.org/psycopg/docs/advanced.html#adapting-new-python-types-to-sql-syntax>`__), does not has Registry of model instances (you can have many copies of single object), and does not has "`Unit of Work <http://martinfowler.com/eaaCatalog/unitOfWork.html>`__".
+Autumn does not make any data type conversions (use connection features like `this <http://initd.org/psycopg/docs/advanced.html#adapting-new-python-types-to-sql-syntax>`__), does not has Registry of model instances (you can have many copies of same object), and does not has "`Unit of Work <http://martinfowler.com/eaaCatalog/unitOfWork.html>`__".
 I recommend using a `Storm ORM <https://storm.canonical.com/>`__, if you need it all.

 Autumn is released under the MIT License (see LICENSE file for details).